thgier/PotatoPresenter/README.md

 ```\usetemplate``` | Sets template.
 ```\pause``` | Generates an additional slide with only the content in front of the pause. (only in PDF)

+### Mouse interaction
+On the right side of the application, a preview is generated.
+On this you can move and scale the object.
+To rotate objects click on the _Rotate_ button in the toolbar.
+You can reset the elements position and rotation by selecting the element and then clicking on the buttons _Reset Position_ or _Reset Rotation_.

 ### Arguments after Commands